MiguelMurilloG/cookingclass/README.md

-The Culinary Classroom Website serves as a platform to promote a culinary course developed based on my 10 months of experience working as a chef.
-This project aims to showcase the skills and knowledge acquired throughout the course of study in HTML and CSS.
-By creating this website, I aim to demonstrate proficiency in web development and highlight the value of the culinary course I have been diligently working on.
+The Culinary Classroom Website serves as a platform to promote a culinary course developed based over a 10 months period.
+This project aims to showcase the skills and knowledge acquired throughout the course of my studies in HTML and CSS.

 ![Screenshot from amiresponsivedesign](docs/iam-responsive.png)
 ---